 Iran has deployed an estimated 20-30,000 regional proxies from the Middle East, Afghanistan, and Pakistan into the country.
-Former IRGC Quds Force commander Qassem Soleimani was the head of these forces until he died in a U.S. drone strike on January 3, 2020, coordinating activities among the various Shi'a mercenary forces and ensuring they fulfilled Iranian foreign policy objectives.
-General Petraeus, former director of the CIA, described Soleimani as "a combination of CIA director, JSOC [Joint Special Operations Command] commander and regional envoy with the blood of well over 600 U.S. and

-Coalition soldiers on his hands, and the blood of countless others as well, in Iraq, Syria, Lebanon, Yemen and Afghanistan-in each of which he supported, funded, trained, equipped and often directed powerful Shiite militias."
+Former IRGC Quds Force commander Qassem Soleimani was the head of these forces until he died in a U.S. drone strike on January 3, 2020, as he was in the process of actively planning attacks against Western interests.
+Soleimani coordinated activities among the various Shi'a mercenary forces to ensure they fulfilled Iranian foreign policy objectives.
+General Petraeus, former director of the CIA, described Soleimani as "a combination of CIA director, JSOC [Joint Special Operations Command] commander and regional envoy with the blood of well over 600 U.S. and Coalition soldiers on his hands, and the blood of countless others as well, in Iraq, Syria, Lebanon, Yemen and Afghanistan-in each of which he supported, funded, trained, equipped and often directed powerful Shiite militias."

-These duties have now shifted to Soleimani's successor, Esmail Qaani.
-Tehran's command and control over its proxy forces in Syria has likely suffered since the transition, as Qaani does not have the stature of Soleimani or benefit of close relationships with the heads of various militias that made Soleimani so effective.
-In June 2020, Qaani reportedly visited the Syrian side of the Abu Kamal border crossing with Iraq, where he vowed that Iran would continue to fight the "Zionist regime" and the U.S. Qaani's visit was meant to show that, like Soleimani, he is capable of clandestinely visiting Iranian proxies around the region to assert his control over and consolidate unity among the various factions Soleimani previously commanded.
+These duties shifted to Soleimani's successor, Esmail Qaani.
+Tehran's command and control over its proxy forces in Syria initially suffered because of the transition, as Qaani does not have the stature of Soleimani or benefit of close relationships with the heads of various militias that made Soleimani so effective.
+In June 2020, Qaani reportedly visited the Syrian side of the Abu Kamal border crossing with

+Iraq, where he vowed that Iran would continue to fight the "Zionist regime" and the U.S. Qaani's visit was meant to show that, like Soleimani, he is capable of clandestinely visiting Iranian proxies around the region to assert his control over and consolidate unity among them.

-In a testament to the tenuous state of the proxy militia command structure, a number of militiamen from IRGC-affiliated militias were killed fighting among themselves over a dispute regarding the sale of narcotics near Sayyida Zainab shrine, an area controlled by the IRGC and Syrian regime forces, where drug trading by IRGC-backed militias is prevalent.
+In a testament to the tenuous state of the proxy militia command structure, a number of militiamen from IRGC-affiliated militias were killed fighting among themselves over a dispute regarding the sale of narcotics near Sayyida Zainab shrine, an area controlled by the IRGC and Syrian regime forces where drug trading by IRGC-backed militias is prevalent.
 The militiamen reportedly share their profits with their commanders, which probably include IRGC operatives.
-In this instance of internecine violence, one of the groups had reportedly sold drugs on another's territory.

 Clashes even occasionally occur between Hezbollah and the Syrian Army's 4th Division-both of which are deeply involved in the drug trade in Syria-over how to distribute profits from the drug sales.
 Conflict is frequently reported in the Deir Ezzor region as well, with an armed altercation between the pro-regime National Defense Forces militia, and members of the Fatemiyoun division, serving as a recent example.